railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_partners.rst

 You'll need two databases for this chapter:

 * \ ``openerp_ch04X``\  , which should be a restored copy of\ `` openerp_ch02``\  , the database you
-  created through Chapter 2.
+  created through :ref:`ch-guided`.
 It's referenced throughout the main body of this chapter because it contains demonstration data that illustrates the points made in the chapter.

 * \ ``openerp_ch04``\  , which should be a restored copy of \ ``openerp_ch03,``\   the database you
-  created through Chapter 3.
+  created through :ref:`ch-real`.
 If you follow the steps in this chapter you can extend this database.

 To be able to backup and restore these databases you'll need to know your super-administrator password.

+.. todo:: is this now correct?

 You'll also need your system's \ ``addons``\   directory to be writable, since you'll load new modules into it later in the chapter – they're not all available in the core 5.0.0 release of